 In addition, instead of protecting their customer's data, American companies are already calling for a new agreement to replace Safe Harbor.
 They say it would be a regulatory nightmare if they had to oblige to 20 or more different European data protection laws.

 Move data to countries and companies that take the right to privacy seriously

 While in theory the invalidation of Safe Harbor is a great win for everybody's right to privacy, in practice it won't change much.
 Everybody – as a user – has to show the tech companies of the world that they care about privacy.
 They can do so by only choosing services that get privacy right and that store their user's data in a country with strong data privacy laws.

 One of the better places for storing data is Germany as the data privacy protection is very strict and there is no data retention law in place.

 The best option, of course, is to use only services that store all user data encrypted.
 This makes it impossible for data greedy agencies to copy, store, and search everything.
-With our secure email you can already get this level of protection.
+With our secure email service you can already get this level of protection.
 We store all user data encrypted on German servers, and only the user can access the data.

 Free your data from mass spying!

 and get your encrypted mailbox for free now.